Agile Myths

 3. There is no requirement for documentation in Agile

 Many people believe that there is no need for any documentation in agile.
 But this is not true.
-This myth may have started with the misinterpretation of one of the four principles in the agile manifesto that says, "working software must be given more value than comprehensive documentation".
+This myth may have started with misinterpreting one of the four principles in the agile manifesto that says, "working software must be given more value than comprehensive documentation".
 This is where the misconception happens.
 But this does not mean that agile does not need any kind of documentation.
-What this principle means is that the teams should focus more on delivering working software than spending too much time on documentation.
+This principle means that the teams should focus more on delivering working software than spending too much time on documentation.
 It should be interpreted as doing away with unnecessary documentation but keeping the necessary documentation.
 Documentation is essential for every project to keep an adequate record of the information regarding the project that can be presented to the stakeholders, to record the decisions taken, lessons learned, and progress metrics.
-In fact, all agile projects must allow for value-based, product-focused documentation which would be beneficial for the business.
+In fact, all agile projects must allow for value-based, product-focused documentation that would benefit the business.

 4. Not much planning is required in agile